 After crying, especially prolonged crying due to colic

 If they have a cold, when they will likely breathe more through their mouth

-In addition to helping to relieve gas, burping can also reduce spitting up caused by pressure in a baby's stomach after eating.
+In addition to helping to relieve gas, burping can also reduce spitting up caused by swallowed air in a baby's stomach after eating.
 This means more food in your baby's tummy and less laundry for you!

 Signs that your baby needs to burp

-You may notice signs that your baby needs to burp due to trapped air, such as:
+You may notice signs that your little one needs to burp due to air bubbles in their tummy, such as: